 A well-functioning and effective STEMM research ecosystem requires involvement from all individuals and organizations within the ecosystem.
-Individuals should be encouraged and supported to develop mentorship relationships at all levels and take advantage of a wide range of supportive and developmental resources available to them in this ecosystem.
-Members of a STEMM research ecosystem include (but are not limited to):
+Individuals should be encouraged and supported to develop mentorship relationships at all levels and take advantage of a wide range of supportive and developmental resources available to them in this ecosystem.^a Members of a STEMM research ecosystem often include (but are not limited to):

-- Faculty and research staff - Postdoctoral scholars, graduate and medical students, undergraduate students, and other learners, students, and trainees - University leadership, school deans, department chairs, institute directors, program directors (e.g., research, training, and graduate program directors, etc.) - Practitioners in student affairs, wellness/counseling, and career counseling - Research funders (e.g., foundations, federal agencies, companies) - Professional associations and disciplinary societies - Education researchers and evaluators, journals and other disseminators - Community organizations, NGOs, government agencies, and/or firms (particularly relevant for students undertaking community-engaged and/or applied research) - Alumni and employers (who play significant roles in career-related education, such as through internships, informational interviews, external mentoring, site visits)
+- Faculty and research staff - Postdoctoral scholars, graduate and medical students, undergraduate students, and other learners, students, and trainees

+- University leadership, school deans, department chairs, institute directors, program directors (e.g., research, training, and graduate), and other program staff - Staff in student affairs, wellness/counseling, and career counseling offices - Research funders (e.g., foundations, federal agencies, companies) - Professional associations and disciplinary societies - Education researchers and evaluators, journals and other disseminators - Community organizations, NGOs, government agencies, and/or firms (particularly relevant for students undertaking community-engaged and/or applied research) - Alumni and employers (who play significant roles in career-related education, such as through internships, informational interviews, external mentoring, site visits)

-As we consider the positionality of individuals in the ecosystem, we are aware of the extent to which identity can play a role in the quality of mentoring relationships, exposure to harms that impact wellbeing, and access to professional development.
+As we consider the positionality of individuals in the ecosystem, we are aware of the extent to which identity can play a role in the quality of mentoring relationships, exposure to circumstances that may impact well-being, and access to professional development.
 We are also mindful that identities do not exist in a vacuum or function independently from each other.
-Intersectionality reminds us that the confluence of a person's identities (both privileged and marginalized) uniquely exposes them to varying degrees and different forms of benefit, harm or oppression.
+Intersectionality reminds us that the confluence of a person's identities (both privileged and marginalized) uniquely exposes them to varying degrees and different forms of benefit, harm, or oppression.
 In addition, we determined that to appropriately address the well-being, professional development, and mentorship of graduate and medical students, residents, and postdoctoral scholars, we need to understand and address the well-being, professional development, and mentorship of faculty-particularly early career faculty and faculty from marginalized and historically excluded populations.

-We also recognized a confluence of societal impacts that highlight the urgency for this Roundtable.
-These include the national and global protests centered on racial equity, anti-Black racism and social justice over the last three years, and the ongoing COVID-19 pandemic and the return to in-person interactions from remote work.
-Other relevant matters include the academic labor movement gaining strength, the many studies on mental health issues in academia, the SCOTUS decision impacting admissions and hiring and advocacy towards creating a more equitable workforce across career stages.
+Composing this at the start of our work, we also recognize a confluence of societal impacts, which include the national and global protests centered on racial equity, anti-Black racism and social justice, the COVID-19 pandemic, and the return to in-person interactions from remote work.
+Other relevant matters include the academic labor movement, studies on mental health issues in academia, and the SCOTUS decision impacting admissions and hiring and advocacy towards creating a more equitable workforce across career stages.
+Societal impacts will continue to evolve and emerge throughout the time the Roundtable works together.

-We will, therefore, (1) expand the National Academies' previous work, (2) integrate concepts that have previously been addressed in isolation, and (3) address the current and anticipated future needs of students and faculty in STEMM based on societal shifts.
+We will, therefore, approach our work with three aims: (1) expand on the National Academies' previous work, (2) integrate concepts that have previously been addressed separately, and (3) address the current and anticipated future needs of students and faculty in STEMM based on societal shifts.
 Working from both theoretical and practitioner-based perspectives, we will explore ongoing improvements and innovations and seek out examples of effective mentorship, well-being, and professional development practices and programs.